 I’m just barely managing to hold on to the side of a mountainous cliff in Argentina’s La Leona Petrified Forest.
 Being from Wisconsin, I don’t believe anything technically called a “forest” should be as windswept, thirsty and barren as a lunar landscape; nonetheless, it is.
 And I’m hanging on to this hard-rock surface for dear life.

 Our small group of eight is taking a tour of this place of beating sun, high winds and tree-rocks with a local guide who is part Argentinean and part mountain goat.
-The forest was here at a time when South America was tipped farther north; thus this area was once leafy and green and home to dinosaurs.
-Their petrified bones and the bones of the once-breathing trees here are 65 to 90 million years old.
+The forest was here at a time when South America was tipped farther north; thus, this area was once leafy and green and home to dinosaurs.
+Their petrified bones and the bones of the once-breathing trees are 65 to 90 million years old.

-Our guide strides up the rocky contours with the ease of one born to it, leading us over narrow footpaths that sheer off on either side into steep canyons and slots.
+Our guide strides up the rocky contours with the ease of one born to it, leading us over narrow footpaths that drop off on each side into the steep canyons and slots below.
 Climbing up and climbing down, switchback after switchback, I think I’ve put on a strong and brave front so far.
 My backpack is heavy; determined to capture this once-in-a-lifetime trip, I’m hauling two cameras and several weighty lenses, as well as the usual fleeces and rain gear.
 It’s been an hour and a half of dizzying height after dizzying height, and even though I’ve been afraid of heights for as far back as I can remember, I’ve hidden my terror.
 On the final, straight-edged climb up, however, I lose all footing and resort to grabbing on with all fours.
 I am now the one who’s petrified.
 Once I find the nerve to release my hand from the prickly bush I’ve taken hold of, our van driver hoists me up the rest of the way.

 For three days prior to our visit to La Leona, our small van had shuddered and shook over the washboard highways of the UNESCO World Biosphere Reserve of Peninsula Valdes, almost as if we were traversing the rib cage of some sleeping giant.
 Small dust devils followed our vehicle down the gravel roads.

 On the peninsula, there is no freshwater.
 Showers are taken in saltwater, and electricity is turned on only at night.
-We sleep in a remote, lighthouse inn.
+We sleep in a remote lighthouse inn.
 On a beach at Punta Norte, my footsteps make the sound of tinkling, shattering glass as I step on the bright shells.
 Magellanic penguins are everywhere, and I photograph them standing under the hot sun, bleating from their shallow burrows in the ground or hurrying down to the waves.

 I eat my sandwich lunch in front of the Atlantic Ocean.
 Along with the bread and meat, I swallow dust.
 We take a walk to look for orcas that will sometimes beach themselves intentionally to hunt baby sea lions.
 We do not see them; instead we find elephant seals lying along a sandbar.
 A gray fox wanders nearby.
-I didn’t know beaches could sound that way; that they could clink and bay, bark and bleat.
+I didn’t know beaches could sound that way–that they could clink and bay, bark and bleat.

 Riding on steppes and hiking on glaciers